WojtekKamilowski/CI_PP5_HSBS/README.md

 - JavaScript code to update quantity on click & move the screen back to the top of the books list from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

-- .overlay, .text-black, #payment-form, .form-control & #card-element CSS from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>
+- .overlay, .text-black, #payment-form, .form-control & #card-element & .loading-spinner CSS from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

 - ready function in checkout.apps.py from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>